betaflight/betaflight/.devcontainer/README.md

 Note that both commands are run with `sudo` and this gives a completely separate environment.
 This also means that commands like `sudo podman ps -a` will not show containers started with `podman` without `sudo` and vice versa.

-Once the rootfull Podman container is running you can connect to it with whatever IDE you want.
+Once the rootful Podman container is running you can connect to it with whatever IDE you want.

 ## Known limitations and quirks